talhazengin/injectorust/README.md

 # injectorust
-A simple IoC approach for the Rust language.
+A simple inversion of control tool for the Rust language.